March 24, 1896–January 24, 1975

 Brewer's grandfathers were wagoners who hauled dry goods across Texas.
 His father worked as a cowboy, traveling to the Indian Territories and Kansas.
 The stories they shared fostered Brewer's love of folk tales, while his mother, Minnie, a schoolteacher, inspired him to make scholarship his life's work.

 When Brewer graduated from Wiley College in 1917, he worked as a teacher and wrote poetry.
-But he also collected the folk tales he heard at schools and churches, in general stores and barbershops—the places of everyday life for black Texans.
+But he also collected the folk tales he heard at schools and churches, in general stores and barbershops—the places of everyday life for Black Texans.

 While teaching in Austin in the 1930s, Brewer shared some of his tales with folklorist J. Frank Dobie.
 Impressed, Dobie arranged for their publication under the title Juneteenth.

 Brewer became the first African American member of the Texas Folklore Society and the Texas Institute of Letters.
-His books serve as a timeless record of Texas storytelling, and powerful proof of what he called "folklore as a living force."
+His books serve as a timeless record of Texas storytelling and powerful proof of what he called "folklore as a living force."

 In 1999, the Harry Ransom Center at The University of Texas at Austin displayed the exhibition Aunt Dicy Tales: John Biggers' Drawings for the Folktale, which consisted of illustrations of.
 J. Mason Brewer's 1956 book Aunt Dicy Tales: Snuff Dipping Tales of the Texas Negro by artist John Biggers.
-The exhibition catalogue is viewable online.

 Humanities Texas provided grant funding for Goin' On, a short film by William McRae on J. Mason Brewer's life and contributions.
 Released in 1981 by Alamira Productions, the film was produced by the Texas Folklore Society and the Texas Commission on the Arts and Humanities.
 It is available via interlibrary loan.